abukowski21/SAMI3-GITM-python/docs/source/installation.rst

 -----

-This package is based on GitHub and Conda.
+This package is based on GitHub and Conda [1]_.
 To begin, go to a clean folder on your computer where you want to do the install.

 First clone the package: